About Us

 • Becky Dickson, Goochland County Administrator.
 In 2013, Ms. Dickson began laying the groundwork for where we are today.

 • It was Becky's dream to form a public/private partnership between Goochland County and an organization to celebrate the human-pet bond.
-Becky also saw the need for the County of Goochland to partner with a nonprofit who would raise additional money for an adoption wing and County-wide programs.
-Goochland Pet Lovers was created in the fall of 2016 and we committed and raised $1.25 million for the County to add an adoption wing to this state-of-the-art, 14,000 square foot facility.
+Becky also saw the need for the County of Goochland to partner with a nonprofit that would raise additional money for an adoption wing and County-wide programs.
+Goochland Pet Lovers was created in the fall of 2016 and we committed and raised $1.45 million for the County to add an adoption wing to this state-of-the-art, 14,000-square-foot facility.
 Thanks to all of the County’s support and the generous support from our donors, the Goochland County Animal Shelter and Adoption Center opened in June 2020.

 Old Shelter